Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

-\item[]{\textbf{Manual Data Entry:} While some KG datasets can be automatically generated, many KGs still require manual human data entries to curate\cite{wikidata2023stats}, which can be extremely burdensome on Builders who create enterprise data catalogues:
+\item[]{\textbf{Manual Data Updates:} As with many kinds of data sources, KGs incur problems related to manually entering, validating, and invalidating data.
+While some KGs can be automatically generated, many still require manual human data entries to curate\cite{wikidata2023stats}, which can be extremely burdensome on Builders who create enterprise data catalogs:

-\begin{displayquote} When you have 10 thousand attributes, it’s not humanly possible to sit down and define all of them\ldots Then if a system changes, the tags become obsolete.
-It shouldn’t be a manual effort where you need to document this for eternity.
-You should have a system that can automatically pull in these connections. -P18 \end{displayquote} }
+\begin{displayquote} When you have 10 thousand attributes, it’s not humanly possible to sit down and define all of them\ldots Then if a system changes, the tags become obsolete. -P18 \end{displayquote}

-\item[]{\textbf{Manual Data Validation \& Invalidation:} P19 described the challenge of validating a large KG with millions of nodes.
-KG Consumers (in this case, scientists) cannot manually validate every node and connection in the KG, and instead must validate only smaller sampled sub-graphs:
+P19 described the challenge of validating KGs with millions of nodes, particularly when Consumers must manually perform this validation:

 \begin{displayquote} Domain scientists need to manually validate whether this extraction makes sense or not, whether it’s completely nonsense or it is correct.
-So we have to use human experts to validate those randomly selected sample data. -P19 \end{displayquote}
+So we have to use human experts to validate randomly selected sample data. -P19 \end{displayquote}

 P16 shared they must periodically rebuild their KG from updated source data.
 During this rebuilding process, P16 and their team know that certain nodes and connections from the source data are invalid, however, it is difficult to manually annotate and `integrate' these invalidations: